New Hampshire Revised Statutes Annotated

-The New Hampshire Revised Statutes Annotated (RSA) forms the codified law of the state subordinate to the New Hampshire State Constitution.
+The New Hampshire Revised Statutes Annotated (RSA) forms the codified law of the state New Hampshire subordinate to the New Hampshire State Constitution.

 History

 The RSA is a set of law books published by Thomson West.
 The work of updating the previous codification, the Revised Laws (RL) of 1942, was authorized by law in 1953 and was "not intended to change the meaning of the law as it existed on December 31, 1954."
-The work was done by a New Hampshire Revision Commission, which describes what it did at the start of each volume of the RSA, and was ratified in 1955 by statute.
+The work was performed by a New Hampshire Revision Commission, which describes its actions at the start of each volume of the RSA, and was ratified in 1955 by statute.

-A predecessor of Thomson West acquired the business of publishing the RSA from Equity Publishing Corp., founded by former governor Meldrim Thomson Jr. It was a sore spot with some lawyers that, to purchase law books, they had to do business with the arch-conservative Thomson.
+A predecessor of Thomson West acquired the business of publishing the RSA from Equity Publishing Corp., founded by former governor Meldrim Thomson Jr.

 Contents

 The RSA endeavors to collect all the current laws "of a public and general nature" in a single, numbered set.
 The United States Constitution and of the New Hampshire Constitution are included in the RSA.

 The RSA is structured as follows: